Welcome, I'm Michelle McDonald

 I taught first grade for five years in several different capacities.
 I've also

 taught 4th, 5th grade, and middle school too.
-I stepped out of the classroom in 2019 to focus my attention on designing social studies resources for K-8.
-I have also brought virtual travel to older adults during a time of social isolation with a line of virtual field trips tailored for senior living communities and hybrid care.
+I stepped out of the classroom in 2019 to focus my attention on designing social studies resources for K-8 and virtual field trips for students and older adults.

 My Family Life